Make a donation

 • Moisten your food with gravy or sauces.

-• To avoid losing weight, try to eat small amounts of food (particularly fresh fruits and vegetables) frequently throughout the day.
+• To avoid losing weight, try to eat small amounts of food, particularly fresh fruits and vegetables, frequently throughout the day.

 • No matter what you eat, be sure to always drink plenty of fluids.

-Common side effects of corticosteroids (steroids) that are frequently used to treat myeloma
+Common side effects of corticosteroids

 Fluid retention and swelling